Authentication policy settings for your organizations

 To enable SSO:

 Two-step verification adds a second login step.
 The second step keeps the user accounts secure even if the password is compromised.
-When account logins are secure, your organization's products and resources are safer.
+When account logins are secure, your organization's apps and resources are safer.

 You can require members to set up and use a second step when logging in or make it optional.